n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Wekan/README.md

 ### 2. Wekan node (create: board)

-This node will create a board `Documentation` in Wekan.
+This node will create a board called `Documentation` in Wekan.
 To create a board with a different name, you can enter the name of your board instead.

 1. First of all, you'll have to enter credentials for the Wekan node.
 You can find out how to do that [here](../../../credentials/Wekan/README.md).
 ::: v-pre